troymessina/PhysicsArtOfModeling/04NewMomentumAndCM.md

 ```
 where in the last equality, we used the expression for the mass per unit length, $\lambda$, obtained above.
 :::
+[^5]: A point particle is a convenient way to think about an object existing at a single point in space and ignoring complicating details about structure that do not affect the resulting physics.
 [^6]:Note that we are using primes ($'$) to denote quantities in a different reference frame, not after a collision.
 [^7]:In reality, even atoms in a solid can move relative to each other, but they do not move by large amounts compared to the object.
 [^8]:Again, we are summing together forces that are acting on **different** particles.